-The English department, led by Head of Department, Claire Rouse, is proud to provide a broad range of stimulating, inspiring and imaginative experiences both in the classroom and around the Academy.
+The English department, led by Head of Department, Laura Ashton, is proud to provide a broad range of stimulating, inspiring and imaginative experiences both in the classroom and around the Academy.

 Throughout KS3 and KS4, we explore the world of Dickensian literature and Elizabethan theatres, whilst also engaging with contemporary authors and modern play scripts.
 The English department pride themselves on fostering a spirit of creativity within all students – whether that’s through media, creative writing, good literature or drama.